Effect of Ir growth pressure on the domain wall dynamics in Ta/Pt/Co/Ir/Ta stacks: Results

 where $\lambda$ is x-ray wavelength, $1-\delta$ is the real part of the refractive index of the film and $\mmin$ the order of each local minima, $\theta_{\mmin}$ (see inset in Fig. \ref{fig:RX}(a)).
 From this technique a total value of the layer growth on the SiO$_2$ substrate of $\tsamp = 10 \pm 1$ nm was obtained.

 In Fig. \ref{fig:RX}(b), a typical rocking curve measurement is shown for the sample grown with $\pir$ = 3 mTorr.
 This rocking curve was acquired around the first Kiessig fringe determined from the XRR measurements.
-From the rocking curves, the areas corresponding to diffuse scattering ($S_d$) and ppecular scattering ($S_s$) were calculated.
+From the rocking curves, the areas corresponding to diffuse scattering ($S_d$) and specular scattering ($S_s$) were calculated.
 The ratio $\rho = S_d/S_s$ is proportional to a global roughness of the multilayer \cite{Art-JAP69-Savage}.
 The $\rho$ values as a function of $\pir$ are shown in Fig. \ref{fig:RX}(c).
 From the figure, an increase in the roughness ($\rho$) of the interfaces as $\pir$ increases is evidenced.
-This trend may be attributed to the increase of the Ir grain size with increasing deposition pressures \cite{Art-ThinSol558-Srinivas}.
-In order to further quantify the interfacial quality of the Pt/Co/Ir structures, the XRR data was analyzed using GenX \cite{Art-JAC-Bjorck}, from which a roughness parameter $\chi$ can be calculated.
-Although a slight decrease in $\chi$ with increasing $\pir$ is apparent in Fig. \ref{fig:RX}(d), there is no clear trend indicating a change in the chemical intermixing as a function of $\pir$.
-Further characterizations, such as cross-sectional transmission electron microscopy, are thus required to more precisely understand the quality of the interfaces in the Pt/Co/Ir structures.
+This trend may be attributed to the increase of the Ir grain size with increasing deposition pressures due to the lower kinetic energy of the Ir atoms arriving at the substrate \cite{Art-ThinSol558-Srinivas}.
+In order to further quantify the interfacial quality of the Pt/Co/Ir structures, the XRR data was analyzed using GenX \cite{Art-JAC-Bjorck}, from which a roughness-intermixing parameter $\chi$ can be calculated.

+In thin-film systems, roughness typically describes the height of variations in the structural morphology at an interface.
+In contrast, intermixing describes the thickness to which chemical species are alloyed at an interface.
+It is important to note that the $\chi$ parameter calculated from refinement of the XRR data does not distinguish between structural roughness and chemical intermixing between layers \cite{Art-PRB95-Wells}.
+Although a slight decrease in $\chi$ with increasing $\pir$ is apparent in Fig. \ref{fig:RX}(d), there is no substantial variation in the roughness-intermixing as a function of $\pir$.
+In concert with the rocking curve analysis presented in Fig. \ref{fig:RX}(c) (which demonstrated a clear increase in global roughness with increasing $\pir$), the unchanging nature of $\chi$ with $\pir$ might indicate that roughness is increased and intermixing is reduced when using higher $\pir$ values \cite{Art-PRB91-Lavrijsen}.
+However, further characterizations, such as cross-sectional transmission electron microscopy, are required to more precisely understand the nature of the interfaces in the Pt/Co/Ir structures.